testit-tms/api-client-golang/docs/TestResultsStatisticsStatusesApiResult.md

 ### NewTestResultsStatisticsStatusesApiResult

-`func NewTestResultsStatisticsStatusesApiResult(inProgress int32, passed int32, failed int32, skipped int32, blocked int32, incomplete int32, ) *TestResultsStatisticsStatusesApiResult`
+`func NewTestResultsStatisticsStatusesApiResult(inProgress int32, passed int32, succeeded int32, failed int32, skipped int32, blocked int32, incomplete int32, ) *TestResultsStatisticsStatusesApiResult`

 NewTestResultsStatisticsStatusesApiResult instantiates a new TestResultsStatisticsStatusesApiResult object This constructor will assign default values to properties that have it defined,